bobbingwide/oik-bwtrace/readme.txt

 **"the oik plugin - for often included key-information"**

-If we want to include bw_trace(), bw_trace2() or bw_backtrace() calls in WordPress core then we need to define the functions, so we include bwtrace.inc (which is part of the oik base plugin).
+If we want to include bw_trace(), bw_trace2() or bw_backtrace() calls in WordPress core then we need to define the functions, so we include bwtrace.php (which is part of the oik base plugin).

-If we want trace and actions to be enabled and reset at WordPress startup then we also need to define these as TRUE
+If we want trace and action count to be enabled and reset at WordPress startup then we also need to define these as TRUE
 Note: action tracing and resetting will be enabled by default.

 `define( 'BW_TRACE_CONFIG_STARTUP', true );
 define( 'BW_TRACE_ON', true );
+define( 'BW_ACTIONS_ON', false );
-define( 'BW_ACTIONS_ON', true );
+define( 'BW_COUNT_ON', true );
 define( 'BW_TRACE_RESET', true );
 define( 'BW_ACTIONS_RESET', true );`

-require_once( ABSPATH . '/wp-content/plugins/oik/bwtrace.inc' );`
+require_once( ABSPATH . '/wp-content/plugins/oik/bwtrace.php' );`

 Don't forget to remove this code before deleting the plugin.